 General Tax Information

-Unitholders should also review American Hotel Income Properties REIT LP’s public disclosures in their entirety as published on the SEDAR website at sedar.com
+Unitholders should also review AHIP's public disclosures in their entirety as published on the SEDAR website at sedar.com

 Overview

-American Hotel Income Properties REIT (“AHIP”) LP is a Canadian-based limited partnership that is publicly traded and is treated as a partnership for Canadian and U.S. tax purposes.
+AHIP is a Canadian-based limited partnership that is publicly traded and is treated as a partnership for Canadian and U.S. tax purposes.
 As such, AHIP is a “flow through” entity for Canadian and U.S. tax purposes and is not generally subject to income tax.
 Income of AHIP is allocated to and is subject to tax in the hands of its Unitholders.

 AHIP does not earn active business income.
 Instead, AHIP receives investment income, such as dividends, interest, and return of capital from a subsidiary corporation that indirectly carries on business in the United States.
 Income for Canadian and U.S. tax purposes is likely to be different due to the difference in currencies used to compute income and tax legislation of the two countries.
 Taxable income may be less than the distribution for a particular period due to returns of capital paid by AHIP in that period.
-The computation of AHIP’s Canadian and U.S. income for tax purposes allocated to the Unitholders for a particular taxation year is independent of (i) the annual accounting net income of AHIP; (ii) the annual cash flow generated by AHIP and (iii) the annual distributions.
+The computation of AHIP’s Canadian and U.S. taxable income allocated to the Unitholders for a particular taxation year is independent of (i) the annual accounting net income of AHIP; (ii) the annual cash flow generated by AHIP and (iii) the annual distributions.

 Tax Information for: